-- a) The HO should ensure that the IHO data (ENC) is always available to any user in the S-57 ENC format. - b) As an option Hydrographic Offices may allow the distribution of their HO data (ENC) in a SENC format - c) Distributors who are to supply the SENC service must operate under the regulations of the issuing authority.
+- a) The HO should ensure that the IHO data (ENC) is always available to any user in the S-57 ENC format. - b) As an option Hydrographic Offices may allow the distribution of their HO data (ENC) in a SENC format. - c) Distributors who are to supply the SENC service must operate under the regulations of the issuing authority.
 The onshore ENC to SENC conversion must be performed using type approved software. - d) The SENC update mechanism should not be inferior to the ENC ECDIS update mechanism. - e) The distributor of SENC data should maintain a registry of its users. - f) The copyright of the ENC data should be maintained.

-IHO DATA PROTECTION SCHEME S-63 1/2007 as amended IHO A-1 A3.12 --------------------------------- ------------------- --------- -------
+IHO DATA PROTECTION SCHEME S-63 1/2007 as amended 38/2022 A3.12 --------------------------------- ------------------- --------- -------

-- 1 It is resolved that the IHO Data Protection Scheme, as described in Publication S-63, is the IHO recommended security scheme for ENCs. - 2 It is further resolved that the IHO Secretariat will act as Scheme Administrator for S-63.
+1 It is resolved that the IHO Data Protection Scheme, as described in Publication S-63, is the IHO recommended security scheme for S-57 ENCs and the Encryption and Data Protection, as described in Publication S-100, is the IHO recommended security scheme for S-101 ENCs as well as for other S-100 based products

+2 It is further resolved that the IHO Secretariat will act as Scheme Administrator for S-63 and S-100 based products.

-ENC DISTRIBUTION AND USE OF THE TERM ENC 3/2007 A3.13
+ENC DISTRIBUTION AND USE OF THE TERM 2/2007 AD 40 ENC 3/2007 A3.13

-- 1 The distribution of ENC must have a suitable method of authentication to confirm its source and integrity. - 2 The governmental responsibility for ENC is the same as that applicable to other navigational products and services issued by or on the authority of the respective issuing government. - 3 ENC must be made universally available in an IHO recognized non-proprietary format. - The term ENC must not be qualified in any way to refer to any product that is not government authorized.
+1 The distribution of ENC must have a suitable method of authentication to confirm its source and integrity.

+2 The governmental responsibility for ENC is the same as that applicable to other navigational products and services issued by or on the authority of the respective issuing government.

+3 ENC must be made universally available in an IHO recognized non-proprietary format.

+4 The term ENC must not be qualified in any way to refer to any product that is not government authorized.